Stochastic homogenization of the Keller-Segel chemotaxis system: Periodic approximation of the effective coefficients

 The following theorem is the key result of this section.
-It guarantees the convergence of the effective coefficients obtained by periodic approximation to the original effective coefficients obtained from the stochastic homogenization approach of the previous section.
+It guarantees the convergence of the effective coefficients obtained by periodic approximation to the original effective coefficients obtained from the stochastic homogenization in the previous section.

 \begin{theorem} Let $D^\rho_\omega$ and $\chi^\rho_\omega$ be the effective coefficients obtained in \eqref{per_coef_D} and \eqref{per_coef_chi}, respectively.
 Then for $D^\ast$ and $\chi^\ast$ as in \eqref{effect_coef}, the following hold true